Homotopy theory for algebras over polynomial monads: Monoids in -monoidal model categories

 and the edge-maps are induced by $u.$ The map $Y^{(n)}_-\to Y^{(n)}$ is the comparison map from the colimit of this diagram to the value at $(1,\dots,1)$ of the extended diagram on the whole $n$-cube.
 The map $Y^{(n)}_-\to R[u]^{(n-1)}$ is defined inductively, using the fact that the construction of $R[u]^{(n-1)}$ involves $n-1$ tensor factors only.

 Since the tensor $-\otimes -$ commutes with pushouts in both variables, there are canonical maps of $R[u]^{(p)}\otimes R[u]^{(q)}\to R[u]^{(p+q)}$.
 Since the tensor $-\otimes-$ commutes with sequential colimits in both variables, these maps induce the structure of a monoid on the colimit $\colim_nR[u]^{(n)}$.
-It has been checked in \cite{SS} that this monoid has indeed the universal property of $R[u]$ (see Theorem \ref{SS} for a far-reaching generalisation of this fact).
+A proof that this monoid has indeed the universal property of $R[u]$ has been sketched in \cite{SS}.
+We obtain in Theorem \ref{SS} below a far-reaching generalisation of this result.